 - Pursue support for the remaining undeveloped property to be purchased by a private organization, the town, New York State, or the federal government.

 These battles to save the properties within the Fishkill Supply Depot and the remnants of Giffin’s Tavern remain fluid.
-Updates about the issues can be obtained by accessing the records of town hearings, locating media articles and from the information disseminated by the organizations that support preservation of the depot and the tavern.
+Updates on the issues can be obtained by accessing town hearing records, locating media articles, and consulting information from organizations that support the preservation of the depot and the tavern.